 - 3.1.
-The Committee has reviewed its performance against good practices identified by CIPFA.
-There are some areas where improvements can be made (Appendix B) but the review shows the Committee is following good practice in the way it operates. - 3.2.
-Since the review of JIAC arrangements and the establishment of the refreshed committee feedback has not yet been obtained on its effectiveness.
-The JIAC will consider how to obtain this feedback during 2018-19. - 3.3.
-Each member of the JIAC has completed Police Vetting and declared any interests in the business of the JIAC.
-Declarations of interest are included as a standing agenda item.

-4. HAVE THE DEVELOPMENT NEEDS OF COMMITTEE MEMBERS BEEN ASSESSED AND ARE THEY ACCESSING BRIEFING AND TRAINING OPPORTUNITIES?

-- 4.1.
-Members have received briefings in several areas during 2017-18, based on current issues and areas they identified themselves.
-Issues covered included background and introduction from Internal and External Audit, the governance and risk strategy, methodology behind the Annual Governance Statement, organisational response to HMICFRS inspections and background to the annual accounts. - 4.2.
-During the year one or more Members attended the following updates and workshops: - September 2017 CIPFA Development Day for Police Audit Committee Members
+The Committee has reviewed its performance against good practice identified by CIPFA (see Appendix B) and the review shows the Committee is following good practice in the way it operates. - 3.2.
+The self-assessment highlighted: - 3.2.1.
+Question 18 'Amber' The JIAC has taken the opportunity during 2018-19 to obtain feedback from the External Auditor and the Head of Internal Audit on the operation of the Committee and its effectiveness.
+No feedback has been received from the PFCC, CC or force employees. - 3.2.2.
+Question 20 'Red' No areas for improvement have been identified as a result of the feedback hence there is no current action plan. - 3.3.
+Each member of the JIAC has completed Police Vetting and declared any interests in the business of the Committee.
+Declarations of interest are included as a standing agenda item. - 4.
+HAVE THE DEVELOPMENT NEEDS OF COMMITTEE MEMBERS BEEN ASSESSED AND ARE THEY ACCESSING BRIEFING AND TRAINING OPPORTUNITIES? - 4.1.
+Members have received briefings in several areas during 2018-19, based on current issues and areas they identified themselves.
+Issues covered included: - 4.1.1. background and overview of JIAC annual reporting, Annual Governance Statements and PEEL reports; - 4.1.2. financial statements and public sector accounting explanation; - 4.1.3. independently meeting with the External Auditor and the Head of Internal Audit; - 4.1.4. review of the Transform 2020 project and progress updates; and

-The Members are committed to continued development and will access appropriate briefing and training opportunities in 2018-19.

-- 4.3.
+- 4.1.5.
+HMICFRS processes and reporting. - 4.2.
+During the year one or more Members attended the following updates and workshops: - September 2018: CIPFA, Development Day for Police Audit Committee Members - July 2018: Grant Thornton, Police Audit Committees Annual Conference.
+The Members are committed to continued development and will access appropriate briefing and training opportunities in 2019-20. - 4.3.
+The Members throughout the year have been provided with regular external briefings in relation to public sector governance and police governance including regular briefing newsletters from the Internal Auditors RSM. - 4.4.
+Lead Members have been allocated for the thematic areas of Information Management and separately Risk Management and have been actively engaged with the appropriate teams.
+These areas were identified as areas where a greater depth of insight was required. - 4.5.
 Committee members have assessed themselves against CIPFA's knowledge and skills framework (Appendix D).
-This will form the basis of briefings and training in 2018-19. - 5.
-HAS THE JIAC ASSESSED ITS OWN EFFECTIVENESS OR BEEN THE SUBJECT OF A REVIEW?
+This will form the basis of briefings and training in 2019-20.

+5. HAS THE JIAC ASSESSED ITS OWN EFFECTIVENESS OR BEEN THE SUBJECT OF A REVIEW?

 - 5.1.
 The Committee has assessed its own effectiveness based on CIPFA guidance.
 (Appendix C).
-This identified some areas where effectiveness can be developed; these include: - The Committee will consider the need for further assurance once the revised Corporate Governance Framework has been implemented. - The Committee will consider the need for further assurance once the revised Corporate Risk Register has been further developed. - The Committee will consider its effectiveness by obtaining and evaluating feedback during 2018-19.
+This identified some areas where effectiveness can be developed; these include: - The Committee will consider the need for further assurance once the revised Corporate Governance Code and Framework has been embedded. - The Committee will consider the need for further assurance once the refreshed Risk Committee starts operation and the Corporate Risk Register has been further developed.